This is the first installment in a series of occasional columns that will analyze film scenes in detail, using key frames as illustrations.

 In a minute and a half Hitchcock has introduced us to Lisa, but he has also foreshadowed the ending when the murderer will come to attack Jeff in his darkened apartment.

 Truffaut was right, in Rear Window, Hitchcock films the love scene of a woman waking her lover with a kiss, as if it were a murder.
-We will see another time whether he films one of his murders as a love scene.
+In our posts about Strangers On A Train (see links below), we will show how he films one of his murders as a love scene.